The Battle of Fulford ... at York Racecourse

 Our proposed battlefield

-The starting point is fairly straightforward.
-John of Worcester says: “Edwin and Morkar, with a great army joined battle with the Norwegians on the north bank of the River Ouse, near York”.
+The starting point for our proposed battle narrative is John of Worcester who says: “Edwin and Morkar, with a great army joined battle with the Norwegians on the north bank of the River Ouse, near York”.
 The Norse fleet was coming upstream, so this means that they landed on the north bank of the Ouse and that the battlefield was on the north bank of the Ouse near York.
-It is only possible if they landed at Middlethorpe Ings.
-Next, Heimskringla says: “Then the king went on land and began to array his army for battle.
-One wing stood on the bank of the river, the other was arrayed further up on land, and extended to a ditch.”
-This means that the Norse army lined up across Middlethorpe Manor, as depicted in cyan on Figure 12).
+This is only possible if they landed at Middlethorpe Ings.

 Meanwhile Edwin and Morcar were leading the English army south from Jorvik.
 Heimskringla again: “The earls deployed their army down along the river with the whole body of their men.”
 So, the English headed east on what is now Nunnery Lane to join the Roman predecessor of Bishopthorpe Road, the cobbled remains of which were found 2m below the current surface in a 1981 excavation (EYO786).
 We think this road crossed the Ouse on Fulford ford, then followed the York moraine ridge to Derventio at modern Low Catton.
 Regardless, if there was a Roman road along the Ouse, the English would have used it.
-We think it crossed the Ouse at Nunthorpe, so the English army would have been as depicted in magenta on Figure 12.
+We think it crossed the Ouse at Nunthorpe, so the English army would have been as depicted in magenta on Figure 9.

-Figure 13: Engagement and battlefield; our suggested position of the ford shown in black
+Figure 10: Engagement and battlefield; our suggested position of the ford shown in black

 Figure 14: Tostig’s flank is pushed back